Services we offer:

 Coyote encounter in an urban landscape

 Coyotes have a natural fear of humans and are easily chased off.
-However, they can learn to tolerate proximity to humans when they receive food - when the juice is worth the squeeze.
-This food and or human conditioning is reversible.
+However, they can learn to tolerate being close to humans when "rewarded" with food - when the juice is worth the squeeze.

 Food and or human conditioning is reversible!